LLM360/k2v2_train/sft/README.md

 # K2V2 SFT

 Supervised Fine-Tuning scripts for K2V2.
-This stage comes after pre-training and before RL.
+With the SFT data, you should also be able to reproduce the run by following the hyperparameter specified in the [training script](training_scripts/train_k2_k2v2_sft.sh)

 ## Dependencies